Print

 Preheat oven to 350 degrees F.

 Wash apples well.
-Slice, core and dice apples and pears.
+Slice, core, and dice the apples and pears.

-In a medium size bowl, combine oats, almond meal, walnuts, maple syrup, coconut oil, vanilla and salt, mix well.
-Spread oat mixture evenly over the apples and sprinkle with a little cinnamon.
+In a medium bowl, combine oats, almond meal, walnuts, maple syrup, coconut oil, vanilla, and salt, and mix well.
+Spread the oat mixture evenly over the apples and sprinkle with a little cinnamon.

 Bake for 35 – 40 minutes, or until apples and pears are fork tender.
 Let cool 5 – 10 minutes before serving.